Ahmet-Ozkaya/Data-Analytics/Data Wrangling Checklist.md

-# Create Data Wrangling and Analysis with Spreadsheet
+# Data Wrangling and Analysis with Spreadsheet
 **I studied the correlation between consumer price index (inflation) vs property sales and prices in Melbourne, Victoria, Australia, for over ten years**

 ## Data Collection